apache/cordova-docs/docs/en/edge/guide/platforms/blackberry/plugin.md

 This guide shows how to develop an Echo plugin on BlackBerry.
 The Plugin Development Guide provides a broad overview with which you should already be familiar, and this guide picks up where it leaves off.
-In addition, download the [Cordova Blackberry repository](https://git-wip-us.apache.org/repos/asf?p=cordova-blackberry-webworks.git;a=summary).
+In addition, download the [Cordova BlackBerry repository](https://git-wip-us.apache.org/repos/asf?p=cordova-blackberry-webworks.git;a=summary).

 The `Cordova-BlackBerry` project allows you to deploy to BlackBerry